localstack/docs/content/en/aws/elastic-kubernetes-service/index.md

 In order to make an EKS service externally accessible, we need to create an `Ingress` configuration that exposes the service on a certain path to the load balancer.

+We can create an `nginx` Kubernetes service for our sample deployment above by applying the following configuration:
+{{< command >}}
+$ cat <<EOF | kubectl apply -f -
+apiVersion: v1
+kind: Service
+metadata:
+  name: nginx
+spec:
+  selector:
+    app: fancier-nginx
+  ports:
+  - name: http
+    protocol: TCP
+    port: 80
+    targetPort: 80
+EOF
+{{< /command >}}

-Assuming we have created an `nginx` Kubernetes service for our sample above, we can now use the following ingress configuration to expose the nginx service on path `/test123`:
+Now use the following ingress configuration to expose the nginx service on path `/test123`:

 {{< command >}}
 $ cat <<EOF | kubectl apply -f -